Bikeshare permit program

 Bikesharing allows Kelowna residents to rent bicycles and other small vehicles on a short-term basis.
 Bicycles available for rent can be found through the mobile app of the service provider you choose.
 Bikesharing is operated with a "dockless" or "stationless" set-up, which means you don’t need to end your trip at a specific location.

-We are permitting bikeshare operators, with the appropriate approvals, to explore new ways of providing flexible, affordable, and accessible mobility options to residents and visitors.
-These new options could help achieve the City ’s stated mobility goals in the Kelowna On The Move Pedestrian and Bicycle Master Plan as well as the forthcoming Transportation Master Plan.
+We have issued permits to five bikeshare operators through our bikeshare permit program, and are allowing these operators to explore new ways of providing flexible, affordable and accessible mobility options to residents and visitors.
+These new options could help us achieve our mobility goals as listed in the Kelowna On The Move Pedestrian and Bicycle Master Plan, as well as the forthcoming Transportation Master Plan.

-This permit program intends to regulate free‐floating, shared fleets of small vehicles operating within the City of Kelowna.
+The bikeshare permit program intends to regulate free‐floating, shared fleets of small vehicles operating within Kelowna.
 Currently, the permit defines pedal bicycles, electric bicycles and electric scooters as bikeshare vehicle types.
-We will allow permit holders to access the street network, parks and pathways through a permit to operate within City of Kelowna lands while adhering to all applicable provincial and federal regulations.
+We allow permit holders to operate within the city street network, parks and pathways.
+Operators must follow all applicable provincial and federal regulations.

 Applications will be accepted on an ongoing basis.
 The term for a bikeshare permit is one year.
 All applications should be sent to firstname.lastname@example.org.